I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/ns-d3dumddi-_d3dddicb_deallocate.md

 ## Members

-`HandleList`

-[in] An array of D3DKMT_HANDLE data types that represent kernel-mode handles to the allocations.
-The Direct3D runtime's <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_allocatecb.md">pfnAllocateCb</a> function returns these handles.
-Therefore, the user-mode display driver uses these handles to release the allocations.

-If the user-mode display driver sets the handle in the <b>hResource</b> member to non-<b>NULL</b>, <b>HandleList</b> is ignored by the Direct3D runtime.

 `hResource`

 [in] A handle to a resource whose associated allocations must be released.
 If the user-mode display driver uses the array that is specified by <b>HandleList</b> to specify the allocations to release, it sets <b>hResource</b> to <b>NULL</b>.